xiaomoguhz/DeCLIP/README.md

 ## 🔥TODO
 - [x] Initialize Project
 - [x] Release the training and inference code of DeCLIP
-- [x] Release evaluation code for DeCLIP in open vocabulary semantic segmentation based on VLM features
+- [x] Release evaluation code for DeCLIP in open vocabulary semantic segmentation based on VLM features.
+Please refer to the [ZSSS branch](https://github.com/xiaomoguhz/DeCLIP/tree/ZSSS).
-- [ ] Release the code to integrate DeCLIP into CAT-Seg
+- [x] Release the code to integrate DeCLIP into CAT-Seg.
+Please refer to the [DeCLIP_CATSeg](https://github.com/xiaomoguhz/DeCLIP/tree/DeCLIP_CATSeg).
 - [ ] Release the code to integrate DeCLIP into F-ViT and OV-DQUO
 ## 🌈Environment
 - Linux with Python == 3.10.0